-File sharing is where material is uploaded via, or downloaded from, the internet using an application or network that enables the simultaneous sharing of material between multiple users.
-Uploading and downloading may, but need not, occur at the same time.
+File sharing is when material is uploaded via, or downloaded from, the internet using an application or network that enables the simultaneous sharing of material between multiple users.
+Uploading and downloading can (but doesn’t have to) happen at the same time.

 File-sharing networks are not illegal in themselves.
 However, much of the content on file-sharing networks is music, film, television, books or software that is protected by the Copyright Act 1994.

 A rights owner can make a claim to the Copyright Tribunal against an internet account holder who the rights owner alleges has infringed copyright via file sharing.